Good speed test results but bad actual upload speed

 If that does not help, check if you have any antivirus/firewall software enabled and if it has any app-specific rules.
 In some cases, it's enough to whitelist your broadcasting software to get it working.

-Stream will not go to some of connected platforms
+Stream will not go to some of the connected platforms

 Sometimes your stream may go fine to a set of connected platforms while not being delivered to another at all.
 There are two possible issues: